Answered By: Jennifer Kasch Last Updated: Jul 18, 2017 Views: 67

-Thank you for your question.
-This is a bit difficult to answer because I'd like to know more information about your topic.
+I'd like to know more information about your topic.
 Are you focusing on children, teens, or adults?
 By 'bad influence' are you analyzing violence/crime, sexuality, drug use, decreased family time due to time devoted to watching movies?
-I would suggest narrowing this topic down so you have good keywords to search by.
+I would suggest narrowing this topic down so your research is more focused.

-So, I'd recommend narrowing your topic down a bit, picking key words out of your narrowed down topic, and trying ebscohost as I demonstrated above to find articles.
-Keep in mind that it may take some browsing and editing of your search to find the best articles.
-I hope this helps to answer your question.
+So, I'd recommend narrowing your topic down a bit, picking keywords out of your narrowed down topic, and searching our library databases to find articles.
+Keep in mind that it may take some browsing and editing of your keywords to find the best articles.
 If you have any other questions or need more help, feel free to stop by one of our libraries.